 Outline of Leviticus

 Leviticus is divided into to several main parts.
 Chapters one to 16 deal with laws of sacrifice and purification.
 In the second section (chapters 17–25), Elohim sets forth his demands for holy living that his people might maintain a right relationship with him.
 Chapter 26 lays out the blessings and curses for obedience to YHVH’s commands.
 The final chapter of the book ends with some miscellaneous laws.
+The following is an overview of Leviticus chapter-by-chapter.

 - The five main offerings (Lev 1–7)